 When an Owner terminates the Contractor and incurs costs to complete the Work (which often do exceed the contract balance), it is typically with an expectation that these costs will be recovered from the defaulting party.

-In part two, we will discuss which costs are deemed reasonable.
+In part two, we will discuss which costs should be considered reasonable.

 Cushman, Richard F, et al., editors.
 Termination for Default from Owner’s Viewpoint.
 In Proving and Pricing Construction Claims, Third Edition (pp. 214).
 New York, NY: Wolters Kluwer Law & Business, 2001.